 I came across an interesting article entitled “Everything You Need To Know About Video Production Costs.”

-The author makes the point that when considering the vast quantity of video content available on-line and that which our viewers consume on a daily basis, it may cause concern our videos will become lost in the crowd.
+The author makes the point that when considering the vast quantity of video content available on-line that our viewers consume on a daily basis, it may cause concern that our own videos will become lost in the crowd.
 The author surmises, “This might make you wonder if it’s worth it to produce video at all.
 But it is — as long as it’s high-quality, valuable content.
 A good video can communicate so much more than text and pictures.”

 While some in the House of Worship market will argue that we are not selling a product, I would counter that we are attempting to communicate messages effectively.
 There is a correlation between appropriate production quality and communication efficacy.

-So, is your church currently going for quantity over quality?
+So the question remains, is your church currently going for quantity over quality?
 How are your videos impacting your ministry’s message and brand?
 How effective are your videos at inspiring conversion?
 Is your content valuable?

 “A good video can communicate so much more than text and pictures.”